vidboda/nenufaar/README.md

-It is a shell script named nenufaar_version.sh which can analyse several samples successively.
+It is a shell script named nenufaar.sh which can analyse several samples successively.
 The structure of the input folder should look like this:

 	<my run folder>